A fluxonium qubit-based hybrid electromechanical system: Quantum behavior

 \section{Quantum behavior}

 To operate the hybrid system at the quantum level, both the qubit and the mechanical resonator must be cooled to their ground states.
 At low temperatures, the qubit can be initialized to its ground state by tuning its transition frequency to GHz range.
 However, the mechanical mode resonator with lower resonant frequency must be further cooled to reach the ground state using sideband cooling techniques \cite{wilson-rae_laser_2004,marquardt_quantum_2007}.
 Here, the qubit acts as an effective bath for the mechanical resonator, enabling effective cooling or heating of the resonator.
 When the qubit is driven with a red-detuned tone, it effectively acts as a cooling bath for the resonator.
 In contrast, a blue-detuned drive turns the qubit into a heating bath for the resonator.
-An important assumption here is that the qubit reaches the steady state much faster than the resonator, allowing for the adiabatic elimination of the qubit dynamics.
-We first write down the driven qubit-mechanical Hamiltonian from Eq.~\eqref{longitudinal}.
+An important assumption here is that the qubit reaches its steady state much faster than the resonator, allowing for the adiabatic elimination of the qubit dynamics.
+This adiabatic elimination relies on two standard conditions for the separation of timescales, namely $g_z \ll \Gamma$ and $n_m \gamma_m \ll \Gamma$, where $g_z$ is the longitudinal coupling rate, $\Gamma$ is the qubit energy relaxation rate, $\gamma_m$ is the mechanical damping rate, and $n_m$ is the thermal phonon occupation of the resonator.
+Since $g_z \propto B_0$, the applied in-plane magnetic field can always be reduced to satisfy the first condition, even for relatively small decay rates spanning tens to hundreds of kilohertz~\cite{lee_strong_2023,gerashchenko_probing_2025,zhang_universal_2021}.
+On the mechanical side, we use $\gamma_m/2\pi = 5~\mathrm{Hz}$ and an initial occupancy $n_m \approx 50$, so that $n_m \gamma_m$ remains orders of magnitude smaller than $\Gamma$.
+It is worth noting that the total energy relaxation rate $\Gamma$ depends on multiple physical mechanisms beyond the bare qubit decay rate.
+When the qubit frequency is tuned away from the sweet-spot for resetting—shifting from MHz to GHz frequencies—enhanced dielectric loss at higher frequencies, quasi-particle dissipation across the small-area junction, and Purcell damping from the readout resonator collectively reduce the relaxation time $T_1$ by orders of magnitude.
+This frequency-dependent enhancement of dissipation has been experimentally observed in heavy-fluxonium devices \cite{pop2014coherent}, ensuring that the hierarchy $g_z \ll \Gamma$ is naturally satisfied during the cooling protocol.